 Where do we process data?

-We process your personal data exclusively in data processing centers within the European Union, thus the Data Protection Regulation applies at all times.
+We process your personal data exclusively in data processing centers within the European Union (IONOS in Germany), thus the Data Protection Regulation applies at all times.
 Since this is a European legal requirement, no data will be passed on to authorities outside the European Union.

 Manufacturers of the products may, however, be located outside the European Union.